serhiykobyakov/pseudo_pixel_shift/README.md

    ```
    The script will separate sharp images from a blurred ones by adding ".not_sharp_enough" to the latter.

 3. Decide which image will be used to training (the first image to which all the rest will be corrected).
-The image must not cointain distracted objects ob the foreground such as pedestrains or cars passing on)
+The image must not cointain distracted objects ob the foreground such as pedestrians or cars passing on).
+If it is not the first image in the folder sorted by the filename - rename it so it is the first.

+4. You may also make a mask (mask.png) - transparent (with alpha channel on) png image where moving objects are masked using red color.
+IT can be easily done using gimp: open your first image in gimp, create new layer with alpha channel on top of the image and paint with red color on trees, cars and pedestrians - every objects which can chage their positions from image to image.
+Save only the upper transparent layer with mask as "mask.png" to the folder with images.

-4. Upscale images 2x in size and save them into 16-bit tiffs:
+5. Upscale images 2x in size and save them into 16-bit tiffs:
    ```
    ```